BarryHoward/armchair-football/2019/Weekly-Updates/Week2.md

 > So if y'all are looking to make some trades that will piss off the rest of the league, I'm always listening.

 Welp, the defending champion is back to his old tricks, acquiring top-tier talent in risky trades that might pay huge dividends.
 After acquiring a hold-out RB1 and a WR1 with a few accusations over his head and more than a few mental issues, Barry is well on his way to dominating the league for a second year in a row if his perilous trades bear fruit.
-But even if they don't, he still has a solid team with better bench depth than he had two weeks ago thanks to his fortunate avoiding of the injuries plaguing the rest of the league amd some savvy waiver wire pickups.
-This week will should be a great matchup, as the trophy-owner takes on upstart Danielle in what might be a possible playoff preview.
+But even if they don't, he still has a solid team with better bench depth than he had two weeks ago thanks to his ability to avoid injuries amd some savvy waiver wire pickups.
+This week should be a great matchup, as the trophy-owner takes on upstart Danielle in what might be a possible playoff preview.

 ## The Pack